skydread1/blog/README.md

 ## 🐍 Disclaimer

 Using this AWS setup should be practically free within the AWS free tier (as of Nov 12th 2023).
 Once your free tier expires, expect around $50/month for a low traffic blog (it is just an estimation).

+## 🐍 License

+Copyright © 2023 Loic Blanchard

+Distributed under the MIT License - see the [LICENSE](./LICENSE) file for details.